speedfuns/botw/MasterSwordAndDungeons.md

 ### Korok Forest

-> Optional: Deactivate Daruk's Protection.

 Perform a pot Stasis Launch to fly across the mountains.
+> Optional: Deactivate Daruk's Protection to save the charges for the Calamity Ganon fight.

 Using one of the three rocks near the landing spot, launch to the area outside Lost Woods.

-Perform a Stasis Launch with one of the trees.
-If you fail, continue using the intended Lost Woods route.
+Perform a Stasis Launch with one of the trees, eat the last Speed Meal immediately after landing.
+> Note: If you void out during the launch, eat the Speed Meal and continue along with the intended route on the ground.

 After getting into Korok Forest, go to the Keo Ruug Shrine and complete **Fateful Stars**. `(24/24)`

 Run to the Goddess' Statue inside the Deku Tree and use all your spirit orbs to get Heart Containers.
-You should have in total 13 hearts afterwards.
+You should have 13 hearts in total afterwards.

 Pick up the **Master Sword**.

 ### Hyrule Castle

-Teleport to Katah Chuki, eat the Hasty Simmered Fruit and enter the Castle from the southwest side near the waterfall.
+Teleport to Katah Chuki and enter the Castle from the southwest side near the waterfall.

-Reactivate Daruk's Protection.
+> Optional: Reactivate Daruk's Protection now if you deactivated it before in Goron City.

 Use your gales and the waterfalls to reach the Sanctum.